SoonerCon Convention Policies(Effective January 31, 2022. Previously revised February 23, 2019)

 SoonerCon is an all-ages, membership-only event.
 To balance our policies of open membership attendance and the safety of all event participants, SoonerCon restricts the participation of any person who is a registered sex offender (as defined by Sex Offender Registration and Notification Act [SORNA]) to basic “attendee” status for membership, with the understanding that such a member is personally responsible for maintaining their compliance as it relates to the disclosure of such information at public and private events where minors are present.

-All open room parties are requested to sign up with SoonerCon’s Hotel Liaison staff, located around the convention hotel’s registration and atrium seating area.
+All open room parties are requested to sign up with SoonerCon’s Director of Hotel Relations, located around the convention hotel’s registration and atrium seating area.
 There are signage boards provided to hang notices about your open room parties or social meetups.
 This is the ONLY place to hang party notices.
 We want you to enjoy your party/meetup to the fullest extent, and it helps us to know the plan.
-Email email@example.com for more information.
+Email firstname.lastname@example.org for more information.

 SoonerCon’s policy mirrors our facility’s policy, and is very simple: No signs or notices may be attached to facility property.
 No sticky notes, tape, tacks, or other attachments.
 Easels bearing signs are allowed.
 All notices must be printed by machine, not handwritten.
 Designated signage boards are located throughout the convention space and in the hotel.
 This is the best place to make announcements!
 If you have a room party or other announcement, you can post a notice in a free space on these boards.
 Taped signage anywhere else will be removed.
 Signage will be periodically reviewed and updated by staff.

-The smoking age in Oklahoma is 18.
 Oklahoma law provides for NO SMOKING OR VAPING in any indoors public venue — which includes ALL SoonerCon function spaces.
 That means you can only smoke outdoors in designated areas (patio areas, etc.).
 This policy includes vaporizers.
 Please vape outdoors.
 The Embassy Suites is a completely nonsmoking/non-vaping hotel indoors.
 Please dispose of all trash properly in the provided designated waste and recycling receptacles.
 Underage smoking/vaping is prohibited.
+The legal smoking age is 21.

 Sponsorship and Donations